The Dean's Office

 Dir of Development for the College of Sciences and Engineering

-Amber has twelve years of fundraising experience at Western Washington University, including her time as a student.
+Amber has fourteen years of fundraising experience at Western Washington University, including her time as a student.
 Her experience includes major gift fundraising, leading annual giving campaigns, facilitating direct mail campaigns and call center management.
-Amber is currently a Major Gift fundraiser for Fairhaven College and the College of Sciences and Engineering and has experience in scholarship and parent fundraising as well.
+Amber is currently a Major Gift fundraiser for the College of Sciences and Engineering and has experience in scholarship and parent fundraising as well.
 Amber graduated from Western Washington University in 2002 with a degree in English, Writing Concentration after having transferred from the University of Nevada, Reno in 2000.

 Administrative Assistant 2